 - Pinch salt

-Preheat the oven to 350˚F. Grease an 8-inch baking pan with coconut oil or cooking spray.
+- Preheat the oven to 350˚F. Grease an 8-inch baking pan with coconut oil or cooking spray.
+If you'd like, line the pan crosswise with parchment paper, leaving an overhang (this will make it easy to pull the brownies out later).

-Scrape the mixture into the prepared baking dish, and spread in an even layer.
+- Scrape the batter into the prepared baking dish, and spread it in an even layer.
 Bake until the brownies look matte on top with a few small cracks, and a toothpick inserted in the center comes out mostly clean with a few sticky crumbs, 25-30 minutes.
 Set the pan on a wire rack, and let cool completely.
+Using the parchment paper as handles, transfer the brownies to a cutting board or platter.